scalameta/metals/docs/editors/vim.md

 ```
 ## Formatting on save

-If you'd like to have `:w` format using Metals + Scalafmt, then make sure you have the following in
+Add the following configuration to `:CocConfig` if you'd like to have `:w` format using Metals and
-your `:CocConfig`.
+Scalafmt.

 ```json
 "coc.preferences.formatOnSaveFiletypes": ["scala"]